zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 Well, _yes!_ How did Pace think status worked, exactly?
 "Status" is just other people's beliefs about you.
 People are going to update their beliefs about you based on their observations of your behavior. _Your status is always at risk._[^status-risk]

-[^status-risk]: It has to, [in order to mean anything](https://www.lesswrong.com/posts/G5TwJ9BGxcgh5DsmQ/yes-requires-the-possibility-of-no): in order to gain status when you do good things, it needs to be possible to lose status when you do bad things.
+[^status-risk]: It has to be, [in order to mean anything](https://www.lesswrong.com/posts/G5TwJ9BGxcgh5DsmQ/yes-requires-the-possibility-of-no): in order to gain status when you do good things, it needs to be possible to lose status when you do bad things.

 Habryka struggles to explain why he wrote such a detailed ban announcement, rather than just admitting[^admitting] that he's personally fed up with Achmiz without trying to justify that further: